Algorithm examples

 Number: Set to 50.

-7. Add another Prediction event
+7. Add another Prediction event:

 Add a

-block to send real-time notifications to a specified phone number,Connect the
+Send sms actionblock to send real-time notifications to a specified phone number,Connect the

 Phone numbers list: Add the recipient’s phone number,